-The guitar George Harrison played at The Beatles’ last ever performance at Liverpool’s iconic Cavern Club is set to go up for auction.
+The guitar George Harrison played at The Beatles’ last ever performance at Liverpool’s iconic Cavern Club has sold for £347,000 at auction.

 The Mastersound MS-500, built by Australian brand Maton, was played by Harrison in summer 1963 while his Gretsch Country Gentleman was being repaired, including at the final, 3 August Cavern Club gig.

 When the Maton was returned, the guitar was purchased by Dave Berry And The Cruisers guitarist Roy Barber, who went on to auction the guitar at Sotheby’s in 2002, before it was exhibited at The Beatles Story museum in Liverpool from 2014 to 2018.